Getting expertise in the graphical presentation of data is important and also the major way to get insights about data.

 - Clearly label the axis with the names of the variable and units of measurement.

-- Keep the units along each axis uniform, regardless of the scales chosen for axis.
+- Keep the units along each axis uniform, regardless of the scales chosen for the axis.

 - Keep the diagram simple.
 Avoid any unnecessary details.